justincfeng/PoMiN/README.md

 ## Validation

-To run the validation tests, see the INSTRUCTIONS file in the following directory:
+To run the validation tests, see the INSTRUCTIONS.sh file in the following directory:

     source/validation

-The INSTRUCTIONS file itself may be run as a shell script in validation directory.
+The INSTRUCTIONS.sh file itself may be run as a shell script in validation directory.

 The validation tests in the paper were performed using gcc 5.4.0 and GNU Awk 4.1.3;
 they may not run properly with older versions of gcc and Awk.
+The latest version of the code (v1.1) has been tested with gcc 5.4.0, gcc 7.3.0, GNU Awk 4.1.3, and GNU Awk 4.1.4.

 ## Debug